Chillum Road Line: History

 On January 24, 1999, a new route F1 was created to operate alongside the F2 between Takoma and Cheverly stations, only with the exception that it would operate between the intersections of Rhode Island Avenue and Arundel Road in Mount Rainier, Maryland, via Eastern Avenue NE and Varnum Street rather than operating via F2's routing via Eastern Avenue NE, 34th Street, Rainier Avenue, Upshur Street, 28th Place, and Russell Avenue.
 Route F1 would operate on weekdays and Route F2 would operate during early morning, late night, and weekends when TheBus Route 12 did not operate.
 F1 had a prior incarnation as the Avondale - Federal Triangle Express Line, which operated between Avondale and Federal Triangle as a DC Transit Route and eventually became a WMATA Metrobus Route on February 4, 1973, which ultimately got discontinued on February 19, 1978.

+In 2012, WMATA proposed to reroute the F1 and F2 along Landover Road, Cooper Lane, and Annapolis Road on weekdays to replace Route F13.
+WMATA also proposed to reroute the F1 and F2 to Deanwood station to replace Route W4's portion between Prince George's Hospital and Deanwood station.

 During the COVID-19 pandemic, route F1 was suspended beginning on March 16, 2020, while route F2 operated on its Saturday schedule.
 However beginning on March 18, 2020, the route was further reduced to operate on its regular Sunday schedule with the supplemental trips not operating and having weekend service suspended.
 Route F1 resumed service on August 23, 2020, and route F2 was reverted to its regular operating hours.

+In February 2021 during WMATA's FY2022 Budget crisis, WMATA proposed to eliminate all Route F1 and F2 service beginning in January 2022.
+Subsequently on April 22, 2021, WMATA approved the FY2022 budget and received federal funding to avoid service cuts.

+Due to rising cases of the COVID-19 Omicron variant, the line was reduced to its Saturday service on weekdays with Route F1 being suspended beginning on January 10, 2022.
+Full weekday service and all Route F1 service resumed on February 7, 2022.

 On December 17, 2023, all Route F2 service was discontinued and replaced by Route F1, which added new weekend service.
 Also route F1 was rerouted to operate along Russell Avenue instead of 25th Avenue between Queens Chapel Road and Arundel Avenue in Avondale.

+In 2024 during WMATA's FY2024 Budget crisis, WMATA proposed to eliminate all F1 service.
+However on April 25, 2024, Metro’s Board of Directors approved a $4.8 billion capital and operating budget which avoided service cuts.